 - Low, low pricing.

-But they've got graphics that, while they can run dual 5K displays at the high end, can't run VR or the highest end games.
-They've got a 16 GB memory limit that, while mitigated by compression and SSD speed, won't prove enough for the most demanding professionals.
+But they've got graphics that, while they can run dual 5K displays at the high end, can't run VR or the highest end games. (eGPU, coming soon, might fix that — but at an additional cost.)
+They've got a 16 GB memory limit that, while mitigated by compression and SSD speed, may not prove enough for the most demanding professionals.
 They've got Touch Bar and Touch ID but not a touch screen, and there's no option for anything but Apple's incredibly flat, incredibly divisive new keyboard.
-And they're priced at a significant premium.

 What this means to you will depend entirely on your personal preferences and professional requirements.
-For some, the new MacBook Pro will be absolute, heart-crushing deal breakers.
-For others, like me, they'll be absolutely terrific and once again deliver on the future, right now, today.
+For some, they'll be deal breakers.
+For others, like me, they'll be terrific and once again deliver on the future, right now, today.

 Either way, unless you loved the new MacBook Pro at first sight, I strongly encourage you to try before you buy, and when you buy, push them as hard as you need to, as fast as you can, so you can see if they meet your real-world needs.

 I suspect, for the vast majority of people, they will.
-And better than expected.
+And even more so than you might initially expect.

 MacBook Pro Lineup